Artist Statement

 About the Artist

-Raised in a military family, Rahn developed an early sensitivity to change, environment, and the instability of place.
-Her artistic training began in Europe through apprenticeships in stone carving and bronze casting in Portugal, where she engaged directly with material and form.
-Influenced by artists such as Giacometti, Rodin, and Henry Moore, she continued her practice in Geneva, Switzerland, and São Paulo, Brazil, before returning to the United States.
+Raised in a military family, Rahn developed an early awareness of movement, change, and the varied environments that would later shape her artistic life.
+Her professional training began in Portugal through apprenticeships in stone carving and bronze casting, where she developed a deep engagement with material and form.
+Influenced by artists such as Giacometti, Rodin, and Henry Moore, she continued her work while living in Geneva, Switzerland, and São Paulo, Brazil.

 Her work has been exhibited nationally and internationally and is held in public and private collections.